Swimming (band): History

 Swimming as a coherent experimental project emerged in 2004 as a result of previous years of dedicated writing sessions between John Sampson and Benjamin Hallatt.
 The duo developed the band's fluid and diverse conceptual style in writing and producing the material heard on debut EP, Pacific Title.
 The E.P. was completed with John's brother Pete on drums, as well as Andrew Wright on keyboards.
 Pacific Title was released on Izumi Records in 2006.
 Hallatt left the 'live' band line up shortly after the E.P.'s completion but contributed to Swimming's 'Primary' EP in 2008 and debut album, 'The Fireflow Trade' in 2009.
 The new incarnation of Swimming, set about developing the fluid conceptual groundwork in an increasingly 'song based', direction, gaining praise in the popular indie music and mainstream press for their original approach.

-The second EP Primary was released, again through Izumi Records, in 2008 as well as two singles, Panthalassa and Tigershark that got their first national airplay on BBC Radio1, XFM and heavy rotation on NME Radio.
+The second EP Primary was released, again through Izumi Records, in 2008 as well as two singles, Panthalassa and Tigershark that got their first national airplay on BBC Radio 1, XFM and heavy rotation on NME Radio.
 The band recruited a second guitarist, Jonathon "Joff" Spittlehouse and bass player Blake Pearson (aka G KOKO) and supported Chairlift, Pivot (PVT), Shearwater as well as their first festival appearances at Glastonbury and a world first fully binaural, headphone only gig with sonic artist Dallas Simpson at Dot to Dot Festival 2008.

 The band's self-produced debut album The Fireflow Trade came out in May 2009 on their own label, Colourschool Records.
 Having a sound that proved hard to define, the band evoked comparisons to well over 50 different artists in the press around the release of the album.
 The Fireflow Trade was included in many best of-2009 lists including number 21 in The Fly Magazine.

 The band toured Europe in Oct 2010 and signed to Tim 'Love' Lee's Tummy Touch Records the same month.
 The track "Sun In The Island" was the first single off their second album, Ecstatics International, and was chosen to be the first release on New York's East Village Radio's new singles club, EVRRecords in March 2011.

 Ecstatics International was released in November 2011 in the UK to more critical acclaim through Tummy Touch Records; described as "...a near faultless, cliché-free exploration of contemporary synth pop" and made it into the top 10 debuts of the year in Clash Magazine.

-In 2013, Swimming have produced the soundtrack to the short film, Beyond The Scars, about surfing in the exposed, freezing corners of the North Sea.
+In 2013, Swimming produced the soundtrack to the short film, Beyond The Scars, about surfing in the exposed, freezing corners of the North Sea.
 It was commissioned by and screened on Channel 4's Shooting Gallery, in February 2013.